pact-foundation/docs.pact.io/website/docs/pact_broker/advanced_topics/pending_pacts.md

 ## How the "pending" property works

-The pact verification task determines whether or not to exit with an error status for a failed pact based on the value of the "pending" property for the pact content that is being verified.
+### Purpose

+The purpose of the pending feature is to ensure that provider builds are not broken by changes that were introduced by the consumer, but to also ensure that backwards compatibility is maintained when a change is introduced by a provider.
+It achieves this by treating the first successful verification of a pact version by a particular branch of the provider as an implicit acceptance of the contract.
+Thereafter, if a verification of that pact version fails, it can only be because the provider has made a backwards incompatible change.

+### How it is calculated

 The "pending" status of a pact is a _dynamically calculated_ property, determined by the Pact Broker when the pacts are fetched for verification.
 It is based on:

 - The content of the contract (also known as the "pact version").
   - Note that the Pact Broker deduplicates and versions the contents of the published pacts.
 Publishing the same content for multiple consumer versions results in each of the consumer versions being associated with the same underlying pact content version.